 - Some (proven) dental benefit properties

-- Gut health promoters (prebiotics)
+- Gut health promoters (probiotics and prebiotics like psyllium)

 Blackhawk and Ivory coat are excellent value Australian made dry products .
 Of the frozen foods, Dr Billinghursts “BARF” (Bones And Raw Food) diet is a good raw (frozen) addition wholefood diet and also good as a treat.